'Big get!' Pulitzer Prize winner will headline Nebraska Governor’s Lecture in the Humanities

-...WINTER WEATHER ADVISORY IN EFFECT FROM 1 AM TO 1 PM CDT
+...WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 1 AM TO 1 PM

 LESS THAN HALF AN INCH AND ICE ACCUMULATIONS OF AROUND ONE TENTH